mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/Shifter.md

 The Arduino Uno is powered by a 12 V source.

 ### C7.
-The signal being sent to the local MCU is a 5 V voltage signal and the MCU is successfully detecting the 5 V to 0 V changes.
+The signal being sent to the local MCU is a 5 V voltage signal and, the MCU is successfully detecting the 5 V to 0 V changes.

 ![image](https://user-images.githubusercontent.com/117474540/228677698-2cb7eefb-3693-491d-aed9-308915547104.png)

-###### _Figure 2:The measured voltage being detected by the local MCU
+###### _Figure 2: The measured voltage being detected by the local MCU

 ### C8.
 The Arduino Uno has 14 digital I/O pins.

 ### C9.
+The wires being used for splicing are 22 gauge wires.
+22 gauge wires can easily handle 5 V.

 ### C10.
+There are no loose or exposed wires.
+All spliced wires have heat shirink and electrical tape.